solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ## App Service with InApp MySQL

-If you have a small database that you would like to be integrated with your application hosting environment, you can utilize a feature of Azure App Service that will allow you to deploy your database to the same App Service and connect through `localhost`.
+If you have a small database that you want to be integrated with your application hosting environment, you can utilize a feature of Azure App Service that will allow you to deploy your database to the same App Service and connect through `localhost`.